tim6her/FirstGrigorchukGroup/presentation.md

 $$ \gamma^{2^n}=\id. $$

-## Proof by Induction on the Lenght
+## Proof by Induction on the Length

 > * If $\ell(\gamma) = 0$ then $\gamma = \id$.
 > * If $\ell(\gamma) = 1$ then $\gamma \in \lbrace a, b, c, d \rbrace$.